 Can OCD Be Prevented?

-If a person works to identify and treat the signs and symptoms of compulsions and obsessions before they begin interfering with routines and happiness, OCD may be prevented.
-Someone may not be able to prevent all symptoms from arising, but early detection and treatment can slow the progress and prevent OCD symptoms from drastically impacting life.
+OCD cannot be cured or prevented, but if a person works to identify and treat the symptoms of compulsions and obsessions before they begin interfering with routines and happiness, severe symptoms of OCD may be mitigated.
+Someone may not be able to prevent all symptoms from arising, but early detection and treatment can slow the progress and prevent OCD symptoms from drastically impacting their life.16

 How Is Obsessive Compulsive Disorder Diagnosed?